by Michael R Dougherty

 One of those characters was a TV sports anchor that I'll call Bob – a nice fellow who loved sports.

 But Bob was very clumsy.
-One evening Bob walked into the channel 11 TV studio for the 6:00 o'clock news to do his live sportscast.
+One evening Bob walked into the channel 11 TV studio for the six o'clock news to do his live sportscast.

 It was the late 1960s and at the time, the news set desk was on a riser platform, and right behind the platform was a wall that was on wheels.

-I was behind the camera, but because Bob was still rolling around on the floor, no one but me was able to see Bob.
-The director started yelling "where's Bob?"
+I was behind the camera, but because Bob was still rolling around on the floor, I was the only one who was able to see Bob.
+The director started yelling “where's Bob?”

 Then, just as his sportscast was being introduced, Bob popped up from the floor like a piece of toast being thrown from a toaster.
 Bob slammed his chair back in place, grabbed his microphone and started his sportscast right on cue.